Elizabeth 10th great grandma on RootsMagic tree.

 Thomas Judd was born in England, about 1608.
 He landed in Cambridge, Massachusetts Bay in 1634.
 In Cambridge he was admitted to the church and made a freeman in May of 1636.
 Thomas left Cambridge for Connecticut, first Hartford, probably with Puritan minister Thomas Hooker.
-Both Hooker and Thomas Judd are landowners on a map of Hartford in the 1640s, these would be original settlers.
+Both Hooker and Thomas Judd were landowners on a map of Hartford in the 1640s, these were original settlers.
 The map was “prepared from the original records by vote of the town” and created in the 1800s.
 Thomas Judd is in the bottom left corner No. 154.
-Other Miller family landowners on this map in this same area in 1640 are Jeremy Adams, Thomas Bliss and Richard Risley.
+Other Miller ancestor landowners on this map in this same area in 1640 are Jeremy Adams, Thomas Bliss and Richard Risley.

 UCONN libraries provides a digital copy of this map and details.